 —The Los Angeles Times Book Review

 Jonathan Lethem’s genre-defying fiction weaves the conventions of noir mysteries, westerns, science fiction, comics, and graphic novels into coming-of-age tales that are evocative and wholly original.
 He is the author of over a dozen books—including the much-lauded novels Motherless Brooklyn and The Fortress of Solitude—and the winner of a MacArthur Foundation Genius Grant.

-By orchestrating such allusions to popular genres within his fiction, Lethem heightens emotional engagement with his characters, blurs boundaries across a broad spectrum of cultural creations, and expands the frontier of American fiction.
+With these deftly orchestrated allusions, Lethem blurs the boundaries between genres and advances the frontiers of American fiction.
 In describing his own work, Lethem says, “Everything I write is informed by genre traditions, which I love deeply.
 At the same time, I don’t think I’ve written without straining against genre boundaries, and I’ve often violated them outright.
 I think my work reveals traces of an extremely eclectic reading history, and my narrative is also particularly informed by film.
 But my dearest models are nearly all twentieth-century Americans pursuing high art through popular forms.”